shynnobi/vite-powerflow/docs/github-permissions-setup.md

 # GitHub Authentication and Permissions Setup Guide

-This guide helps you, as a user of the Vite PowerFlow starter, to set up your GitHub Personal Access Token (PAT) and configure your repository for optimal GitHub interaction.
+This guide explains how to set up GitHub authentication and permissions for Vite PowerFlow, including Personal Access Tokens (PAT) and repository configuration.
 This includes enabling pre-configured automated workflows and effectively using tools like GitHub CLI and AI assistants.

 ## 1. GitHub Personal Access Token (PAT)